 Stand is adjustable.
 The camera can be a small square, or a tall camera when fully extended

-While it’s nice for the price, it still looks and feels cheaper than the other two.
+While it’s amazing for the price, it looks and feels slightly cheaper than the other two.

 Nest CamNo hub required